HiKey Second specifications

 Verification checks

-Use at least two of these every time you change boot/kernel/storage:
+Use at least two of these every time you change boot, kernel or storage:

 ip a